gysagsohn/T1A3---Terminal-Application/README.md

     ```
 Simple it addes the truck and weight to the CSV file in 1 line.

+I thought about adding some error handling after the code was written and played around with the function.
+Rego should be maxed at 6 characters is the max in NSW.
+So I added a check for the user input can be <= to 6 characters.
+Also for the truck weight, I only wanted numbers and wanted to ensure that no other character was included, so I put in a float check.
+The code was updated to:

+    ```python
+    def add_truck(file_name):
+        print("Add truck details to register")
+    # user input for truck rego and error handling if the rego is longer then 6 characters
+        while True:
+            truck_rego = input("Please enter truck rego (max 6 characters): ").upper()
+            if len(truck_rego) <= 6:
+                break
+            else:
+                print("Invalid input.
+The truck registration number must be exactly 6 characters.")
+        # user input to get truck weight
+        truck_weight = get_valid_float_input("Please enter truck's weight in tonnes(numbers only): ")
+        with open(file_name, "a", newline='') as f:
+            writer = csv.writer(f)
+            writer.writerow([truck_rego, truck_weight])
+    #error fixing if the weight of truck is not numbers
+    def get_valid_float_input(prompt):
+        while True:
+            try:
+                value = float(input(prompt))
+                return value
+            except ValueError:
+                print("Invalid input.
+Please enter numbers only.")
+    ```

 # CSV file for truck registry